haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 To achieve the goal we utilized, [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html/ "Pandas") to clean and explore the data.
 Additionally, we used [Numpy](https://www.numpy.org/ "Numpy"), [Scipy](https://www.numpy.org/ "Scipy"), and [Sklearn](https://scikit-learn.org/stable/ "Sklearn") for data analysis.

-To increase collaboration efficiency we created a [GitHub](https://github.com/DaggerForce/Life_Expectancy_Project/ "GitHub") repository; this allowed us to work uninterrupted, simultaneously, and independently.

-The majority of our code was written in Jupyter Notebooks using Python.
-Furthermore, we used [VSCode](https://code.visualstudio.com/ "VSCode") to a module that contains our helper functions

 ### New Features
-Initially, we assessed which predictors could have the greatest influence on life expectancy from our dataset.
-Additionally, we created 4 more features that we suspected could affect life expectancy.
+Initially, a literature review and domain knowledge was used to select which predictors could have the greatest influence on life expectancy from our dataset as the baseline model.
+Additionally, we created 4 more features that we beleived could affect life expectancy and better explain the data.
+They include:

-1. Population Size - We divided our countries into three catagories; Small, Medium, and Large.
+1. Population Size - A population range was created which includes three catagories; Small, Medium, and Large.
-2. Lifestyle - We created an interaction between alcohol consumption and BMI
+2. Lifestyle - We created an interaction variable that takes alcohol consumption and BMI into consideration
-3. Economy - The interaction between the population and the GDP.
+3. Economy - A interaction variable between population and the gross domestic product (GDP).
 4. Death ratio - The ratio between adult and infant mortality.

 ### Cleaning the Data

 We began by removing all the fragmented observations from the dataset.
-We then checked for a possible relationship between life expectancy and all of the different features.
-After picking the features we wanted to include, we transformed some of them; to achieve a more linear relationship and a more normally distributed data.
+We then checked if there was possible linearity between life expectancy and all features.
+When necessary certain features were transformed them to achieve a more linear relationship a more normally distribution.

 <img src=Images/before_after_transform.JPG alt="Before and after GDP log transformation historgram" width="450"/>

-We proceeded by searching for multicollinearity between the selected predictors by creating a correlation matrix.
-We defined multicollinearity cut-off at 0.8 and omitted alcohol consumption and GDP from the initial model.
+Next we assessed the multicollinearity model assumption between the selected predictors by creating a correlation matrix.
+A multicollinearity threshold was assigned at 0.8  which omitted alcohol consumption and GDP from the initial model.

 ![HeatMap](Images/heatmap.png)